DamianOliver/7wonders/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+This is a video game adaptation of the board game 7 Wonders written with Pygame.
+It is made for single player with the option to play against bots.

 ![image](https://user-images.githubusercontent.com/75225314/216514970-049e92c4-3aea-47d0-8978-47b57e984ee8.png)